Kenya-Rae/home-cook-recipes/README.md

 - Unable to add recipes due to no categories being added to the database/no admin user at the time to create these.
 Creating admin role as well as added categories manually.
 - Unable to add categories due to no admin role access.
 All code for admin was implemented correctly.
 Though I hadnt acccessed the make_me_admin route to actually make changes.
 - Add more buttons hadnt done anything within create recipe page, as I had not structured my scipt.js effectively.
+- Search query error, when using the search box.
+This was due to the route not querying the database variables.

 ## Deployments